PTC-Education/UR3-Analytics/README.md

 </li>
 </ol>

-If you want to start fresh and delete all the data you have collected so far, navigate to the UR3-remotething in Thingworx Composer and select **Services**>Expand the **Generic** item at the bottom of the page>fin the service called **PurgeAllPropertyHistory**.
+If you want to start fresh and delete all the data you have collected so far, navigate to the UR3-remotething in Thingworx Composer and select **Services**>Expand the **Generic** item at the bottom of the page>find the service called **PurgeAllPropertyHistory**.
 Execute this service and specify the start and end date.

 ******************************************************************************************